PhpGt/DomTemplate/README.md

 + HTML components - organise and reuse DOM trees by storing separate components in their own HTML files, and including them using custom HTML tags.
 + Binding of dynamic data - bind key value pairs, associative arrays, lists of associative arrays and even nested lists.
 + Use standards compliant techniques for templates and components.
++ Easily style components using CSS by addressing their tag name (`shopping-list` in the above example).

 [dom]: https://www.php.gt/dom
 [example-groceries-html]: https://github.com/PhpGt/DomTemplate/blob/master/example/01-example-groceries.html